-The water is treated at four state of the art water treatment facilities that remove chemical solvent contamination and naturally occurring iron and manganese.
+The water is treated at four state-of-the-art water treatment facilities that remove chemical solvent contamination and naturally occurring iron and manganese.
 The New Brighton water system contains 92 miles of water mains, over 5,700 water service connections, 950 water main valves, and 846 fire hydrants.
-The City’s four water towers have a combined water storage capacity of 2.75 million gallons.
-Chlorine and fluoride is added to the water for disinfection and dental hygiene.
+The City's four water towers have a combined water storage capacity of 2.75 million gallons.
+Chlorine and fluoride are added to the water for disinfection and dental hygiene.

 To report and issue or concern/view other related pages:

 The Private Water Service consists of all the components connected to the Public Water Main.
 These components are as follows:

 - Corporation Valve - the connection device of the private service line to the larger water main

 - Curb stop and standpipe - this is the valve that shuts the water off to the property and is located on or near the property line